+1) General Annual Grant: this must be used for the normal running costs of the used for the purposes intended.

+Academy Trust.

-1) General Annual Grant: this must be used for the normal running costs of the Academy Trust.
-2) Other DfE/ESFA Grant: this fund relates to other grants received which must be used for the purposes intended.
-3) Other restricted: this fund relates to all other restricted funds received which must be used for the purpose intended.
-4) Restricted fixed asset fund: this fund relates to resources which must be applied for specific capital purposes intended.
+2) Other DfE/ESFA Grant: this fund relates to other grants received which must be must be used for the purpose intended.

+3) Other restricted: this fund relates to all other restricted funds received which specific capital purposes intended.

+4) Restricted fixed asset fund: this fund relates to resources which must be applied for